bivanbi/journey-into-kubernetes/README.md

 ### Mind the Terminology

 There are certain terms that are used in Kubernetes that have a very specific meaning.
-For example, `Workload`, `Service` and `Deployment` are exact resource kinds, not just generic terms.
+For example, `Workload`, `Service` and `Deployment` are exact object kinds, not just generic terms.
 If in doubt, check the [Terminology](terminology.md).

 ### Always verify the state of the cluster

 It can (and will) happen, that we describe a state that is not possible to achieve.
-We might not get an error message when applying the resource definition.
+We might not get an error message when applying the manifest.
 To find out if there is an error and what the error is, query the state and check logs of the affected components.

 ## Components used